Cookie Preferences

 Sustainability

-Smart energy concepts and sustainable materials used on new and existing yachts, in order to minimize their impact on the environment and climate.
-Currently, fuels of the future and various sustainable materials are being researched.
+Smart energy concepts and sustainable materials are used on new and existing yachts in order to minimize their impact on the environment.
+Fuels of the future and sustainable materials are being actively researched and tested.

 Image Sustainability